 Acclaimed for managing complete photographic holdings, the Musée de l’Elysée conserves and showcases the works it has been entrusted with and often also manages copyrights.
 The prints, negatives, contact sheets and other types of document are carefully studied, catalogued, digitalized and restored to create rich and complete archives.

-To find out more about the building site of the collections and the museum's move to PLATEFORME 10.
+To read more about the Collections and the new museum at PLATEFORME 10.